 You’ll hear me talk about guest experience a lot — because it’s that important!
-The most memorable weddings all have something unique that makes them stand out from others.
+As a Philadelphia wedding photographer, I’ve seen my share of unique ideas that make them stand out from others.
 From small gestures to large scale creations, there are a number of ways to go above and beyond with elevating your guest experience.

 Here are a few of my favorite things to consider for giving your guests a night to remember:

 When most of your guests are coming from out of town, a themed welcome party can be the perfect precursor to the big day.
 The beauty of it (no matter your wedding style and plans), is that it can be treated as its own event entirely.
 Think about the things you love to do together or eat when choosing the theme for the night.
 Bonus points if your theme ties in your destination.
 Be sure to communicate the dress code, include special decor, and set the scene for a night that welcomes your guests to the festivities.
 They’ll be glad to spend more time with each other (especially if they’ve traveled a distance), and will be even more excited for everything to come the following day!

 Depending on the style ceremony you’re having, this can be a great (and easy!) way to elevate your guest experience.
 Wedding ceremonies can sometimes feel a little awkward or disconnected when there’s no relationship with the person marrying you.
 Having someone you both know and love brings a special kind of energy to the ceremony — it keeps guests more engaged and helps them to feel connected to this big part of your day.
 Pennsylvania is a self-uniting state.
 That means anyone can marry you!
 (For more information, visit Philly Mag.)